TwinFan/XPMP2/docs/Building.md

 > Over time, different versions of the `XPMP2.dll` could get
 > into conflict with each other.
 >
+> To reduce the risk of version conflict, the DLL is generated with a version number
+> in its name.
+Still, version conflicts could only be avoided if only
+> the DLLs provided here in the Github Releases are distributed.
+> Just recompiling the DLL and import library will cause different signature
+> and version conflict.
+>
 > The DLL version has not been extensively tested and should not be used
 > for shipping public versions of a plugin without such extensive tests.
 >